-The Western Line School District's responses to the findings identified in our audit are described in the accompanying Auditee Corrective Action Plan.
-We did not audit the Western Line School District's responses and, accordingly, we express no opinion on them.
+The Western Line School District's response to the finding identified in our audit is described in the accompanying Auditee Corrective Action Plan.
+We did not audit the Western Line School District's response and, accordingly, we express no opinion on it.